carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

 * generational collectors

-* reference counting

 * incremental collectors

 * concurrent collectors

 * cooperative collectors

+* reference counting

-We hope that the primitive support built into the LLVM IR is sufficient to support a broad class of garbage collected languages including Scheme, ML, Java, C#, Perl, Python, Lua, Ruby, other scripting languages, and more.
+We hope that the support built into the LLVM IR is sufficient to support a broad class of garbage collected languages including Scheme, ML, Java, C#, Perl, Python, Lua, Ruby, other scripting languages, and more.

-However, LLVM does not itself provide a garbage collector --- this should be part of your language's runtime library.
-LLVM provides a framework for compile time :ref:`code generation plugins <plugin>`.
-The role of these plugins is to generate code and data structures which conforms to the *binary interface* specified by the *runtime library*.
+Note that LLVM **does not itself provide a garbage collector** --- this should be part of your language's runtime library.
+LLVM provides a framework for describing the garbage collectors requirements to the compiler.
+In particular, LLVM provides support for generating stack maps at call sites, polling for a safepoint, and emitting load and store barriers.
+You can also extend LLVM - possibly through a loadable :ref:`code generation plugins <plugin>` - to generate code and data structures which conforms to the *binary interface* specified by the *runtime library*.
 This is similar to the relationship between LLVM and DWARF debugging info, for example.
-The difference primarily lies in the lack of an established standard in the domain of garbage collection --- thus the plugins.
+The difference primarily lies in the lack of an established standard in the domain of garbage collection --- thus the need for a flexible extension mechanism.

 The aspects of the binary interface with which LLVM's GC support is concerned are:

-* Creation of GC-safe points within code where collection is allowed to execute safely.
+* Creation of GC safepoints within code where collection is allowed to execute safely.

 * Computation of the stack map.
 For each safe point in the code, object